 In addition to the combustion of fossil fuels, greenhouse gases are also released through natural processes such as the decomposition of organic material (which is composed of carbon).
 Bogs and peatlands are known to store large amounts of carbon.
 Due to the waterlogged nature of these habitats, stored carbon is not broken down and released into the atmosphere.
 The construction of wind farms on bog and peat habitats may affect the natural hydrological regime, thus exposing and drying out the peat and allowing the decomposition of carbon.
 It is necessary therefore to demonstrate that any wind farm constructed on such sites saves more carbon than is released.
-The site of the Proposed Development is partially situated on peat habitats.
-For this reason, the carbon balance between the use of renewable energy and the loss of carbon stored in the peat is assessed in this section of the EIAR.
+The site of the Proposed Development is partially situated on peat habitats although these are under active management and are therefore drained.
+However, the carbon balance between the use of a renewable energy and the loss of carbon stored in the peat is assessed in this section of the EIAR using a worst-case scenario.

 $CO_2$ emissions occur naturally in addition to being released with the burning of fossil fuels.
 All organic material is composed of carbon, which is released as $CO_2$ when the material decomposes.
 Organic material acts as a store of carbon.
-Peatland habitats are significant organic carbon stores.
+Peatland habitats are significant stores of organic carbon.
 The vegetation on a peat bog slowly absorbs $CO_2$ from the atmosphere when it is alive and converts it to organic carbon.
 When the vegetation dies, in the acidic waterlogged conditions of bogs and peatlands, the organic material does not decompose fully and the organic carbon is retained in the ground.

 The carbon balance of proposed wind farm developments in peatland habitats has attracted significant attention in recent years.
-When developments such as wind farms are proposed for peatland areas, there will be direct impacts and loss of peat in the area of the development footprint.
+When development such as wind farms are proposed for peatland areas, there will be direct impacts and loss of peat in the area of the development footprint.
 There may also be indirect impacts where it is necessary to install drainage in certain areas to facilitate construction.
 The works can either directly or indirectly allow the peat to dry out, which permits the full decomposition of the stored organic material with the associated release of the stored carbon as $CO_2$ .
 It is essential therefore that any wind farm development in a peatland area saves more $CO_2$ than is released.